ImpostorLex/ImpostorLex/Networking/NET Network Core.md

 ^7272e3
 - End systems exchange **messages** with each other and these messages can be whatever the application designer wants, it can also perform control actions.

-- These messages from the source are broken down to chunks also known as packets
+- These messages from the source are broken down to chunks also known as packets.

 - Packets travels through #Communication_links  and #Packet_switches.

 - *L* represents Packet length and *R* represents link bandwidth assuming #Propagation_delay  is zero, L = 7.5Mbits and R = 1.5Mbps = it will take 5 Seconds to reach the destination.

 ---
 ### Store-and-Forward Transmission

+^b46806

 - (Most packet switches) Entire packet must arrived first before transmission of first bit packet.

 - ![[Pasted image 20220709093318.png]]
-- Packet 1 arrives at the Router but Router will not transmit, it is waiting for the rest of the packet, Packet 1's bits are stored or buffered
+- Packet 1 arrives at the Router but Router will not transmit, it is waiting for the rest of the packet, Packet 1's bits are stored or buffered.

 - With #Propagation_delay it depends the speed of the medium and how long the link is

 - 1 Kilobyte = 1000 Byte